 A Guide to Planning Your Ski Trip in Steamboat Springs, Colorado

 Steamboat Springs is one of the best ski resorts in Colorado!
-One of my favorite parts about it is how unique it is compared to other resorts.
+One of my favorite aspects is its uniqueness compared to other resorts.
 It's so cold that the trees get covered in a feathery frost called hoarfrost.
 It's incredibly magical and makes you feel so happy inside!

 getting there

-Different ways to reach Steamboat Springs including airports and driving.
+Different ways to reach Steamboat Springs, including airports and driving.
 Most people will be driving up from Denver, which is about 2-2.5 hours away.
-The drive is mostly easy up until rabbit ears pass, where you might encounter a decent amount of snow.
+The drive is mostly easy until the Rabbit Ears pass, where you might encounter a decent amount of snow.
 This mountain pass is also a really popular place for snowmobiling (check avalanche conditions always!).
-Make sure you have AWD so you don't get stuck or have issues and pack a snow shovel and ice scraper.
+Make sure you have AWD so you don't get stuck or have issues, and pack a snow shovel and ice scraper.
+Prepare for winter conditions, always!

 when to go

 Steamboat is best visited in mid February and after a large snowstorm because the trees get covered in snow and frozen with hoarfrost.
 It's a truly beautiful thing to see, and the runs are equally enjoyable.
-Since they get this beautiful frost, the temperatures get very cold here, when i was there it was about 2 degrees Farenheit, so pack warmer than usual for skiing here.
+Since they get this beautiful frost, the temperatures get very cold here.
+When I was there, it was about 2 degrees Fahrenheit, so pack warmer than usual for skiing here.

 Where to Stay

-This area is huge, so there's a ton of options and it's surpinsgly more affordable than some of the other ski towns, so I stay in the ski in and ski out vrbos near the gondola because it saves time; the lines get really long for first chair, so if you wait a little bit they'll die down.
-I'd recommend this one for a large group without dogs , this large pet-friendly one, or this hotel for a smaller group.
-There's also a marriot which is always a good option if you have points.
+This area is huge, so there are a ton of options, and it's surprisingly more affordable than some of the other ski towns.
+So I stay in the ski-in and ski-out VRBOs near the gondola because it saves time; the lines get really long for first chair, so if you wait a little bit, they'll die down.
+I'd recommend this one for a large group without dogs, this large pet-friendly one, or this hotel for a smaller group.
+There's also a marriot, which is always a good option if you have points.

 Before you Go, Get your Ski Gear Ready